-Meet The Credit Card Obsessives Who Travel The World On Points
+How One Man Used Miles To Fulfill His Dream To Visit Every Country Before Turning 40

 "So I'm not sure where I came out, but I think I may have been paid to go to Easter Island," Lintz said.

 The tales of credit card gamesmanship can verge on the extreme.
-There's the guy who opened a credit card and immediately bought $3,000 worth of Amazon gift cards — just to qualify for the the sign-up bonus.
-Another person filled his garage with blenders to take advantage of a promotion offering extra points on appliances.
-One father even tried to enroll his newborn in a frequent flyer program only to be told the minimum age to start earning miles is two years old.
+There's the guy who opened a credit card and immediately bought $3,000 worth of Amazon gift cards — just to qualify for the sign-up bonus.
+Another filled his garage with blenders to take advantage of a promotion offering extra points on appliances.
+One father even tried to enroll his newborn in a frequent flyer program only to be told the minimum age to start earning miles is 2 years old.

 And they're not alone.
-According to the Consumer Financial Protection Bureau, nearly 90 percent of all money spent on credit cards last year went on rewards cards.
-And as points and miles have become more popular, so have website like Million Mile Secrets, Upgraded Points, and The Points Guy, which help savvy consumers find inventive ways to maximize miles and points.
+According to the Consumer Financial Protection Bureau, nearly 90% of all money spent on credit cards last year went on rewards cards.
+And as points and miles have become more popular, so have website like Million Mile Secrets, Upgraded Points and The Points Guy, which help savvy consumers find inventive ways to maximize miles and points.

 Meanwhile, card issuers have been pushing rewards in an effort to entice customers to borrow and spend more.
-For points affectionados like Lintz, it's just one more way to beat the credit card companies at their own game.
+For points aficionados like Lintz, it's just one more way to beat the credit card companies at their own game.

 "I even make money paying my taxes," she said.